archetype-themes/plugin-theme-component/docs/Growing-Your-Collection.md

 **PostCSS Build Pro Tips:**
 When using PostCSS, use of a PostCSS config file at the root of your Collection is recommended.
-The CLI will load it through the use of [postcss-load-config](https://www.npmjs.com/package/postcss-load-config) and take it into consideration when building a section, a collection or even when installing to a theme.
+The CLI will load it through the use of [postcss-load-config](https://www.npmjs.com/package/postcss-load-config) and take it into consideration when building a component, a collection or even when installing to a theme.

 - Reference to some [postcss.config.js usage examples](https://github.com/postcss/postcss#usage)
 - Reference to [available postcss process options](https://postcss.org/api/#processoptions)